emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 * ``frem``
 * ``alloca``

-  The only allowed type for ``alloca`` instructions in PNaCl bitcode is an array of i8.
+  The only allowed type for ``alloca`` instructions in PNaCl bitcode is i8.
 For example:

 .. code-block:: llvm

-    %buf = alloca [4 x i8], align 1
+    %buf = alloca i8, i32 8, align 4

 * ``load``, ``store``